 ③In the case of earrings

-Like necklaces, there are few opportunities to see earrings up close, so many customers place more importance on carat weight than quality.However, people tend to choose smaller diamonds than necklaces.If you have a 0.5ct pendant and 0.5ct earrings, the appearance will be very different, and the 0.5ct earrings will look very large.
+Like necklaces, earrings are rarely seen up close, so many customers place more importance on carat weight than quality.However, people tend to choose smaller diamonds than necklaces.If you have a 0.5ct pendant and 0.5ct earrings, the appearance will be quite different, and the 0.5ct earrings will look much larger.

-Some people choose smaller rings of around 0.1ct for everyday use, but at Hojudo, most people choose diamonds in the 0.2ct or 0.3ct range.
+Some people choose smaller diamonds of around 0.1ct for everyday use, but at Hojudo, diamonds in the 0.2ct or 0.3ct range are often chosen.

-If you plan to use it for a long time, it is best to choose one that is 0.3ct or more.
+Considering that it will be used for a long time, it is best to choose one that is 0.3ct or larger.

-This also depends on your preferences, body type, and the size of your earlobes, but if you usually wear large earrings or have large earlobes, you should choose a slightly larger diamond.
-If you have small earlobes and want a more subtle look, you should choose a slightly smaller one.
+This also depends on your preference, body type, and earlobe size, but if you usually wear large earrings or have large earlobes, you should choose a slightly larger diamond, but if you have small earlobes and want to keep a more subtle look, you should choose a slightly smaller one.

-In the case of earrings, a 0.1ct difference will have a much bigger impact on the look than a ring or pendant.
-We recommend trying them on first to see which size works best for you.
+In the case of earrings, a 0.1ct difference can have a much bigger impact on the look than a ring or pendant.
+We recommend trying them on first to see which size you'll choose.

 If you would like to know more or compare diamonds in person, please feel free to contact us or visit our store.

-Some people choose smaller rings of around 0.1ct for everyday use, but at Hojudo, most people choose diamonds in the 0.2ct or 0.3ct range.
+Some people choose smaller diamonds of around 0.1ct for everyday use, but at Hojudo, diamonds in the 0.2ct or 0.3ct range are often chosen.

-If you plan to use it for a long time, it is best to choose one that is 0.3ct or more.
+Considering that it will be used for a long time, it is best to choose one that is 0.3ct or larger.

-This also depends on your preferences, body type, and the size of your earlobes, but if you usually wear large earrings or have large earlobes, you should choose a slightly larger diamond.
-If you have small earlobes and want a more subtle look, you should choose a slightly smaller one.
+This also depends on your preference, body type, and earlobe size, but if you usually wear large earrings or have large earlobes, you should choose a slightly larger diamond, but if you have small earlobes and want to keep a more subtle look, you should choose a slightly smaller one.

-In the case of earrings, a 0.1ct difference will have a much bigger impact on the look than a ring or pendant.
-We recommend trying them on first to see which size works best for you.
+In the case of earrings, a 0.1ct difference can have a much bigger impact on the look than a ring or pendant.
+We recommend trying them on first to see which size you'll choose.

 If you would like to know more or compare diamonds in person, please feel free to contact us or visit our store.